 How do I prepare my child for the Zoom interview?

-We suggest that you and your child visit our website and take the online tour together (insert link to tour).
+We suggest that you and your child visit our website and take the Virtual Tour together.
 This helps them get a visual of our campus and may prompt them to come up with questions to ask during the interview.
-Interviews will be with Nancy Hopkins, Director of Admissions, Lauren Spencer, Admissions Associate, and/or Fran Wasley, Admissions Associate.
+Interviews will be with Nancy Hopkins, Director of Admissions, and Lauren Spencer, Admissions Associate.

 When can my child visit Riverview?

-Once your child has interviewed and Admissions and families agree to go to the next step, your child will be invited to participate in a 3 day/ 2-night visit.
-If applying to the Day program, your child will participate in a 2-day (consecutive) visit.
-These visits are intended for your child to be fully immersed in our program.
+Once your child has been interviewed and Admissions and families agree to proceed to the next step, your child will be invited to participate in an on-campus visit.
+If applying to the Day program, your child will visit for two days (consecutively).
+If applying to the Boarding program, your child will visit for three days (consecutively).
+These visits are intended for your child to immerse themselves in our program.
 Visits are scheduled Monday through Friday and begin with a campus tour for you and your child.
-Take a tour!

 What do we need to bring for the visit?